ksu-cs-textbooks/intro-python-v2/content/04-conditionals/14-example/_index.md

 ## Problem Statement

-Here's a short and simple game that can be played by two players:
+Here's a short and simple game that can be played by three players:

 > Three players each guess a positive integer greater than {{< math >}}$ 0 ${{< /math >}}, and then share them simultaneously.
 The winner is chosen following this formula:
 > * If any two players have chosen the same number, the game is a tie.